ohkinozomu/gcp-regions/README.md

 # gcp-regions

-Library to validate GCP regions
+Library to validate GCP regions.

+This project is not officially supported or endorsed by Google in any way.

 # License